Policy on Roles and Responsibilities in ACM Publishing

 - Respect the copyright or license of the work

 Authors submit their work to ACM because they value its reputation and its cost-effective publication facilities as a place to report their ideas (usually research) to the computing community.
 Authors rightfully expect ACM to facilitate this goal through a smooth and timely process of review and production.
 In return, ACM expects that authors submit works that are ready for publication and that authors be responsive to reasonable requests during the publication process.
-There are four crucial components in creating a quality publication where the author has both roles, rights and responsibilities in their interactions with ACM: See authorship, reviewing of the submission, processing of an accepted work, and dissemination.
+There are four crucial components in creating a quality publication where the author has both roles, rights and responsibilities in their interactions with ACM: See authorship, author representations, reviewing of the submission, processing of an accepted work, and dissemination.

 Authors should engage in the best in ethical practices regarding the content of their works.
 In particular, ACM expects authors to respect intellectual property rights of others in manuscripts submitted for publication by ACM.
 Additionally, authors should not republish any portion of their own work in a way that makes it appear as a completely new work.
 Finally, authors should expect ACM to seek redress for unethical use of their work in accordance with ACM plagiarism policy.

 Authors submitting papers and articles for peer-review to ACM publications make the following representations:

 That the work submitted is original, that the listed authors are the creators of the work, that each author is aware of the submission and that they are listed as an author, and that the paper is an honest representation of the underlying work.